Jeff Kupietzky’s 5 Myths of the Domain Name Industry

 4. Mobile apps will kill domains space

-People forget their are two main purposes of domain name: address locator, but also a brand.
+People forget there are two main purposes of domain name: address locator, but also a brand.
 More focus on brand than address locator.
 Brand value is very important.
 Need to find a way to leverage the trend of move to apps.

 LowFares.com has one million registered users.
 Oversee.net just launched a mobile application for LowFares.com.